Shamskol/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x ] Explain the difference between `Relational Databases` and `SQL`.
+A relational database is a database that stores data in a table form, containing columns and rows.
+It has one or more data categories in columns.
+Each row, or record, contains a set of data defined by the category, or column.
+A relational database typically has more than one table and they might have interrelation and this relationship will be set via the use of the foreign key.
+In plain term, you can imagine a spreadsheet where each column is a data field and each row is a record, and this spreadsheet can link to another one using a column with unique row values.

+ But SQL, or Structured Query Language, is the standard language for dealing with Relational Databases.
+It’s used to perform data interacting tasks such as:
+•	Creating a table and inserting data into it.
+•	Querying and filtering data.
+•	Modifying and updating data.
+•	Delete data or table.

-- [ ] Why do tables need a `primary key`?
+- [x ] Why do tables need a `primary key`?

+In database design, a primary key is important because it serves as a unique identifier for a row of data in a database table. ...
+This ensures that each record in the table is distinct from other records, which eliminates the possibility of duplicate data.
+A primary key is composed of one or several column fields.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x ] What is the name given to a table column that references the primary key on another table.
+The name is FOREIGN KEY.

+A FOREIGN KEY is a field (or collection of fields) in one table that refers to the PRIMARY KEY in another table.
+The table containing the foreign key is called the child table, and the table containing the candidate key is called the referenced or parent table.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x ] What do we need in order to have a _many to many_ relationship between two tables.

+We need join statements.
+We can use a join to combine query data from multiple tables.
+Using joins requires that the two tables of interest contain at least one field with shared information.

 ## Minimum Viable Product